brn-cntrl/pilot_server/README.md

 The test_manager.py class handles all testing procedures.
 The test questions are stored in external JSON files:

-    SER_questions.json

-    task_1_data.json

-    task_2_data.json
+    test_files/SER_questions.json

+    test_files/task_1_data.json

+    test_files/task_2_data.json

 **EmotiBit Streamer**

-The emotibit_streamer.py class handles all communication with the EmotiBit Oscilliscope app.
+The emotibit_streamer_2.py class handles all communication with the EmotiBit Oscilliscope app.
 The app must be running and connected to the EmotiBit device in order for data to begin streaming.
 The data is sent over OSC and the emotibit_streamer class starts the OSC server in a separate thread. **Please Note**: The Flask server must be run with the debug flag set to False in order for the OSC server to find an open port.

+**Form Manager**

+The form_manager.py class handles all functionality related to surveys and google forms including prefilling each survey with the ID of the current user.
+It requires the following files:

+    surveys/surveys.json
+    subject_data/subjects.json